nlognIN/All-Design-Events/README.md

 2. user_fullname: mandatory
 3. user_image: optional
 4. user_bio: optional
 5. isadmin: mandatory (values should be 1 or 0.
-1:yes, 0:no)
+1:yes, 0:no, default value 0)

 ### Request format for Users Subscription to Events